 If the USB-C hub you buy is poorly designed, cables may push against each other or even run off in directions that bend them at awkward angles and cause damage over time.
-So it’s important to note that, sure, plenty of port options are great.
+So it’s important to note that, sure, having more ports is better than fewer ports.
 But you need a good design to complement them.

 Another important thing to consider is how practical the USB-C hub you buy will be.
 This is where we get into the important details.
 Not all USB-C hubs are created equal, and as you can imagine, price correlates with functionality.
-If you’re looking for long term value and maximum versatility, you’ll have to spend a little extra.
+Of course, if you’re looking for long term value and maximum versatility, you’ll have to spend a little extra.

 There’ll be times when you want to use your iPad Air for intensive tasks that require a stable internet connection.
 Whether you’re transferring files or having an important video meeting, the last thing you want is your connectivity dropping out.

-Some USB-C hubs include an ethernet adapter, allowing you to connect your iPad Air to a wired network to maximise your internet speed and reliability.
+Some USB-C hubs include an Ethernet adapter, allowing you to connect your iPad Air to a wired network to maximize your internet speed and reliability.
 Our 9-in-1 USB-C hub is a perfect example.
 With ethernet input alongside a range of port and memory card options, this single device can save you buying and carrying around a bunch of separate accessories.